apache/cloudstack-terraform-provider/README.md

 $ export CLOUDSTACK_SECRET_KEY=tsfMDShFe94f4JkJfEh6_tZZ--w5jqEW7vGL2tkZGQgcdbnxNoq9fRmwAtU5MEGGXOrDlNA6tfvGK14fk_MB6w
 ```

 In order for all the tests to pass, you will need to create a new (empty) project in the UI called `terraform`.
-When the project is created you can run the Acceptance tests against the CloudStack Simulator by simply runnning:
+When the project is created you can run the Acceptance tests against the CloudStack Simulator by simply running:

 ```sh
 $ make testacc